02 February 2018

 The first symptoms of the menopause can be fatigue and aches and pains.
 It is always important to seek advice on these symptoms, as there are many other causes.
 When other conditions have been excluded then focusing on holistic approaches is important in the first instance.

 For many, going through the menopause isn’t easy but you can help yourself by maintaining a healthy diet and finding the right exercise regime to help you through it.
 Other treatments for symptoms can be pursued through your GP or a specialist.

 About the consultant

 Professor Speed is a Consultant in Rheumatology, Sport & Exercise Medicine.
 She is Senior Physician at the English Institute of Sport and Chief Medical Office of GB Badminton, Chief Medical officer to Middlesex County Cricket and the Academy at the Lords Ground, London, UK.
-She is Professor of Sports Medicine at the University of St Mark & St John, Plymouth.
+She is Professor of Sports Medicine at the University of St Mark and St John, Plymouth.

 She is Clinical Director of the Centre for Human Performance, Cambridge and is Lead Physician at the Fortius Clinic London.
 She is an Appraiser for the Faculty of Sport & Exercise Medicine, UK.

-She has a very active role in teaching, research and education in the fields of Sport & Exercise Medicine and Rheumatology.
+She has a very active role in teaching, research and education in the fields of Sport and Exercise Medicine and Rheumatology.
 She has been Senior Research Associate and Isaac Newton Teaching Fellow in the Department of Medicine, University of Cambridge.